Tera Wray: Personal life and death

 During the 2007 Ozzfest tour, Wray began dating Static-X frontman Wayne Static.
 On January 10, 2008, the couple wed in Las Vegas.
 She announced her retirement from the industry in August 2008.
 Wray reported quitting drugs in 2009.
 In 2009, Static-X released their sixth studio album, Cult of Static.
-This album features two tracks relating to Wray: "Tera-Fied", a pun on Tera's name, and "Stingwray", a reference to her Corvette Stingray.
+This album features two tracks relating to Wray: "Tera-Fied", a pun on Wray's stage name, and "Stingwray", a reference to her Corvette Stingray.

 Wray was widowed after Wayne Static died on November 1, 2014.
 She died by suicide at her home in Joshua Tree, California, on January 13, 2016.
 Wray was 33 years old.
 Her roommate and friend, Jay'e Jones, discovered Wray's body at their home that evening.
 A note left by Wray instructed Jones to call Wray's mother, her attorney, and several others.